 Just click on new icon from Handoff-enabled app and you can continue on Mac.
 Amazing.

-If you use Ulysses on Mac and want to continue on iDevice, in this scenario iPad Pro, just double-tap Home Button on iDevice and Handoff-enabled app will show at bottom:
+If you use Ulysses on Mac and want to continue on iOS device, in this scenario iPad Pro, just double-tap Home Button on iOS device and Handoff-enabled app will be shown at the bottom:

-Note: If you want to write on iDevice, then continue on Mac and then continue on iDevice again, I strongly recommend exit Handoff-enabled app before turning back to iPad.
-If you are confused, I will explain that: writing on iPad –> then continue on Mac via Handoff -> after finishing editing on Mac, quit Handoff-enabled app on iDevice (keep Mac version open!) -> double-tap Home Button -> select Handoff-enabled app in bottom panel –> continue working on iPad.
+Note: if you want to write on iOS device, then continue on Mac and then continue on iOS device again, I strongly recommend exit Handoff-enabled app before turning back to iOS device.
+If you are confused, I will explain it: writing on iPad –> then continue on Mac via Handoff -> after finishing editing on Mac, quit Handoff-enabled app on iOS device (keep Mac version open!) -> double-tap Home Button -> select Handoff-enabled app in bottom panel –> continue working on iOS device.
 If you later decide to continue again on Mac, just close Mac version of Handoff-enabled app (keep iOS version open!), then open it by clicking on icon on left side of dock (again, if you have dock at left or right, it will appears on top).
 Done.